swiftlang/swift-evolution/proposals/0127-cleaning-up-stdlib-ptr-buffer.md

 	- The second suggestion was to introduce two variants of `withUnsafePointer` - one that maintains current behavior and one that that doesn't require `inout` argument.
 This has been viewed on as an additive change not in scope for Swift 3.
-- Remove `unsafeAddressOf` and use `Unmanaged.takeUnretainedValue(_:)` instead.
-This, however, requires the caller to deal with retain logic for something as simple as getting an object address.
-- Alternative names for the `unsafeAddress` property on `ObjectIdentifier` - `value`, `pointerValue`, `pointer`.
 - Instead of removing `ManagedProtoBuffer`, rename it to `ManagedBufferBase`.